ACHIVX-COM/editor/README.md

 </script>
 ```

-If you only need to display a content previously created using the ACHIVX editor, you can use a viewer-only bundle:
+If you only need to display a content previously created using the ACHIVX editor, you can use a viewer-only bundle ([live example](https://achivx-com.github.io/editor/viewer-only)):

 ```HTML
 <div id="viewer"></div>